 Boating & Outdoor Recreation During COVID-19

 The COVID-19 pandemic is sure to have a lasting impact on the way we all move through the world.
-During the summer of 2020, the LMCD team took on the responsibility of communicating and upholding the State on Governor’s recommendations regarding safe social distancing guidelines and clarifications as they pertain to living, working and recreating on Lake Minnetonka.
+During the summer of 2020, the LMCD team helped relay the State Governor’s recommendations regarding safe social distancing guidelines and clarifications as they pertain to living, working and recreating on Lake Minnetonka.
+While the social distancing and mask requirements have been relaxed, please remember some tips to keep yourself and others healthy while recreating at the lake.
 Please check with the State for current status of activities.

-The following are some minimum actions you should take while boating to meet social distancing guidelines.
-Information updated July 1, 2020.
+The following were some minimum actions that were recommended while boating to meet social distancing guidelines when they were in effect.

 - Stay home if you are sick or exhibiting symptoms consistent with COVID-19 (including fever, cough, or difficulty breathing).
 Follow self-quarantine guidelines and time frames.

 - Be prepared and limit interactions with other people while boating as much as possible.

 - Boating is encouraged with members of your household.
 If you boat with people not in your household, maintain a minimum of 6 feet of distance.
 Capacity will vary depending on size of the vessel.